 Transfer pork chops to prepared baking sheet and spread crust evenly over each chop.
 Top crust with crushed croutons.

-Place in hot oven and bake until pork chops reach a minimum internal temperature of 160 degrees, 8-12 minutes.
+Roast in hot oven until pork chops reach a minimum internal temperature of 145 degrees, 6-8 minutes.

 Reserve pan; no need to wipe clean.

-While pork chops bake, cook green beans and tomatoes.
+While pork chop roast, cook green beans and tomatoes.

 Cook the Green Beans and Tomatoes

 Return pan used to sear pork chops to medium heat and add 1 Tbsp. olive oil.
-Add green beans, ¼ tsp. salt, and a pinch of pepper to hot pan and stir occasionally until crisp-tender, 6-8 minutes.
+Add green beans, ¼ tsp. salt, and a pinch of pepper to hot pan and stir occasionally until tender but still a bit crisp, 6-8 minutes.

 Add tomatoes, garlic, and a pinch of salt.
 Stir occasionally until garlic is aromatic, 30-60 seconds.